 A surviving agent copes with pressing problems to protect its viability and generally takes more from its environment than it contributes.
 This is characteristic of coping.

 A thriving agent contributes to a habitat in which pressing problems can mostly be avoided and habitat viability is maximized.
 This is a key feature of co-creation.

 Dominant co-creation drove and drives the development of the biosphere.
 Conversely, dominant coping degrades the environment.

 Living agency, or agency for short, is the ability to self-maintain existence.
-Agency manifests itself as bringing the co-dependence of self on the habitat in the service of self and the habitat.
+Agency manifests itself as bringing the co-dependance of self on the habitat in the service of self and the habitat.
 This naturally leads to a network of mutual dependency comprising all in the habitat.

 Co-creation and coping successes are both the result of skilled behavior.
 Skilled co-creation entails furnishing the habitat with broadly constructive traces in a process called stigmergy.

-Skilled coping entails the quick and effective resolution of problem states, and it also provides the stable structure to benefit optimally from stigmergy.
+Skilled coping entails the quick and effective resolution of problem states and it also provides the stable structure to benefit optimally from stigmergy.

 In isolation, coping tends to utilize and exploit the (stigmergic) resources more than it builds them.